itfarrier/itfarrier.github.io/src/pages/blog/2016-09-14-troitsa-ili-dien'-trietii/index.en.md

 ---
+date: 2016-09-14 22:12:49
 title: 'Trinity or day three'
-date: 2016-09-14 22:12:49
-categories:
-  - путешествие
-tags:
-  - автостоп
-  - Байкал
-  - Baikallive
-  - фестиваль
-  - КПД
-  - Кэдди пахнет деревьями
-  - опыт
-  - Троица
 ---

 In the early morning of the 26th, I woke up ’cause of cold!
 I was dressed in all my clothes,